 When To See A Doctor?

 It is recommended to seek advice from your healthcare provider to discuss suitable abortion options based on individual factors.
 Opting for an abortion is a personal decision.
 What is suitable for one may not be the same for another woman.
-Your doctor will help you explain the procedure and its advantages and disadvantages.
+Your doctor or nurse will help you explain the procedure and its advantages and disadvantages.

 Abortion pain can be experienced by all women who went through it.
 Some may experience mild pain, while it can be severe for others.
 Seeking abortion from a licensed practitioner may reduce the risk of severe pain and future risks.
 Prescribed pain relief medications may help reduce abortion pain.
 It is always better to seek an early abortion if you are not planning to continue the pregnancy.
 Discuss the birth control measures with your doctor since it is possible to conceive soon after an abortion.